 Drivers must observe all traffic rules and drive carefully at all times.
 The maximum speed limit in the park is 15 mph.

 Vehicles must stay on established roads and park only in marked spaces within designated areas.

-Vehicle parking on the grass is not allowed and permit holder may be charged the cost of repairing any damage to lawn areas.
+Vehicle parking on the grass is not allowed and permit holders may be charged the cost of repairing any damage to lawn areas.

 Tables are not to be moved from one area to another.
 Each area has enough tables to accommodate the maximum capacity of the area.

 Signs, banners, markers, or other devices are not to be attached to any tree, park sign, lamp post, fence or other structures.
 Self-standing signs may be used to identify the picnic group but must be removed before leaving the area.
 Balloons are not allowed to be placed or tied on any table or sign.

 Screen-type tents or sun protection may be erected provided the structure is less than 15 feet long and 15 feet wide and stakes do not exceed 18 inches.

 Any permitted picnic area use must be concluded before sunset.
 The park closes at dark, and gates are locked.

 Visiting from out-of-town?
 Check out these accommodations to make your stay a memorable one.

 The National Harbor hosts a variety of resorts and hotels to choose from, offers Potomac views that are hard to beat, and is only a short 20-minute drive from Piscataway Park.